Youghal: History and architecture

 Youghal Priory – In 1350, the monastery of St John the Evangelist was founded.
-It was an affiliated branch of the wealthy Benedictine Priory of St. John of Waterford.
+It was an affiliated branch of the wealthy Benedictine Priory of St John of Waterford.
 The main priory building appears to have been intended to combine a fortress with a religious retreat.
-Oliver Cromwell fixed his residence at the Priory of St. John's on the main street in winter 1649.
+Oliver Cromwell fixed his residence at the Priory of St John's on the main street in winter 1649.

 Myrtle Grove – When Sir Walter Raleigh reputedly brought the first potatoes from Virginia to Ireland in 1585, he planted them at his home at Myrtle Grove, Youghal.
 For the following two years he was mayor of the town.
 Queen Elizabeth I granted him 42000 acre of land in Youghal.
 He lived at Myrtle Grove, where he entertained the poet Edmund Spenser.
 In the gardens are four yew trees said to have been planted by Raleigh.
 Raleigh made his final trip from Cork to the West Indies in 1617.

 Red House – The Red House is an early 18th-century brick townhouse which was built for the Uniacke family, a merchant family in Youghal.
 It was completed in 1703.

 Youghal Lighthouse – In 1202, the Geraldine proprietors of the town built a lighthouse on the cliff at the west side of the mouth's harbour.
-The original tower was seven-and-a half metres tall and three metres in diameter.
-They also endowed a nunnery called the Chapel of St. Annes under the condition that the nuns should see that the light was regularly maintained.
+The original tower was seven-and-a half metres (25') tall and three metres (10') in diameter.
+They also endowed a nunnery called the Chapel of St Anne under the condition that the nuns should see that the light was regularly maintained.
 The nuns did so until the reformation in the 1530s, when the lighthouse and the convent were confiscated.
 The beacon was discontinued in about 1542.
 The current lighthouse, made from granite imported from Scotland, was designed by George Halpin and work began on its construction in 1848.
 It was not until February 1852 that the harbour light was first displayed.
 The lantern is 78 ft above sea level.